Raytwo/ARCropolis/.github/ISSUE_TEMPLATE/incorrect-behavior.md

 ---
 name: Incorrect behavior
-about: If you did everything right but something went wrong, fill this template
+about: Your mod is properly installed , but it doesn't behave properly
 title: "[Incorrect behavior][ARCropolis version] Files with a regional indicator do not load properly"
 labels: bug, incorrect behavior